English

 Milan in a Day: Guided Tour of Downtown, Last Supper, Milan Cathedral & Duomo Museum Pass

-Instant Confirmation
+Instant confirmation

-Mobile Ticket
+Mobile ticket

 6 hr.

-Guided Tour
+Guided tour

 More details

-Frequently Asked Questions About The Last Supper History
+Frequently asked questions about The Last Supper history

-What is the historical significance of the Last Supper?
+What is the historical significance of The Last Supper?

 The Last Supper is historically significant as a masterpiece by Leonardo da Vinci, symbolizing the pinnacle of Renaissance art and innovation.
 It narrates the biblical moment of Jesus revealing his betrayal to his apostles during their final meal.